Rathgrith/NeurIPS_2025-URF-ZS-HVAA/README.md

 ### Dataset

-We have provided preprocessed annotation files following formats in previous work (thanks to [LAVAD](https://github.com/lucazanella/lavad)) for easier setup.
+We have provided preprocessed annotation files following formats in previous work (thanks to [LAVAD](https://github.com/lucazanella/lavad)) for easier setup, please download them from [Google Drive](https://drive.google.com/file/d/1jULt7PKZDTronu4eqiMwCqteKRjjVlmn/view?usp=sharing).

 Before running the code, make sure you have downloaded the raw videos under ``./data/{dataset_name}/videos`` and run the provided frame extraction script to extract frames to ``./data/{dataset_name}/videos``.
-The extracted data should have structures like this.
+The final data should have structures like this.
 ```
 ./data/
 {dataset_name}/